naemon/naemon.github.io/documentation/usersguide/embeddedperl.md

     plugin by making a library call.
 <li>It greatly reduces the system impact of Perl plugins and/or allows you to run more checks with
     Perl plugin than you otherwise would be able to.
-In other words, you have less incentive to write plugins in other languages such as C/C++, or Expect/TCL, that are generally recognised to have development times at least an order of magnitude slower than Perl (although they do run about ten times faster also - TCL being an exception).
+In other words, you have less incentive to write plugins in other languages such as C/C++, or Expect/TCL, that are generally recognized to have development times at least an order of magnitude slower than Perl (although they do run about ten times faster also - TCL being an exception).
 <li>If you are not a C programmer, then you can still get a huge amount of mileage out of Mod-Gearman